mobiledatabooks/go-fetch/README.md

 Starts with 512 bytes buffer and adds more capacity if needed.

 Fetch

-The io.Copy function reads from a source (src) and writes to a destination (dst).
+The io.Copy function reads from a source (src) and writes to a destination (dst) until either EOF is reached on src or an error occurs.
+It returns the number of bytes copied and the first error encountered while copying, if any.

 It can be used instead of io.ReadAll to copy the response body to os.Stdout without requiring a buffer large enough to hold the entire stream.
-Be sure to check the error result of io.Copy.